martinandersson/nomagichttp/README.md

 JDK-based HTTP server implementation could possibly be.

 Best of all, the API design is based on the firmly held belief that all forms of magic are evil.
-Annotations, "beans" and God-like "context" objects will never be a part of the library.
-Top priority is killer JavaDocs, developer happiness, and no waste of time.
+Error-prone annotations, missing "beans" and God-like "context" objects will never be a part of the library.
+Top priority is killer JavaDocs, developer happiness, and absolutely no waste of time.

-[JavaDoc is available.][0-1]
+[JavaDoc is here.][0-1]

 **WARNING:** This project is fresh out of the oven without proper release management in place and likely not very useful at the moment.
 The document